benmoseley/FBPINNs/README.md

 1. Define the **problem domain**, by selecting or defining your own `fbpinns.domains.Domain` class
 2. Define the **PDE** to solve, and any **problem constraints** (such as boundary conditions or data constraints), by selecting or defining your own `fbpinns.problems.Problem` class
-3. Define the **domain decomposition** used by the FBPINN, by selecting or defining your own `fbpinns.decompositions.Decompositions` class
+3. Define the **domain decomposition** used by the FBPINN, by selecting or defining your own `fbpinns.decompositions.Decomposition` class
 4. Define the **neural network** placed in each subdomain, by selecting or defining your own `fbpinns.networks.Network` class
 5. Keep track of all the training hyperparameters by passing these classes and their initialisation values to a `fbpinns.constants.Constants` object
 6. Start the FBPINN training by instantiating a `fbpinns.trainer.FBPINNTrainer` using the `Constants` object.